Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - It only sends traffic to the remaining healthy instances.

 **Explanation:**
-"It only sends traffic to the remaining healthy instances" is correct.
+It only sends traffic to the remaining healthy instances is correct.
 ELB stops routing traffic to unhealthy instances.
-"It continues to send traffic to the failed instance" is incorrect; ELB avoids unhealthy instances.
+It continues to send traffic to the failed instance is incorrect; ELB avoids unhealthy instances.
-"It restarts the unhealthy EC2 instance" is incorrect; ELB does not manage instance lifecycle.
+It restarts the unhealthy EC2 instance is incorrect; ELB does not manage instance lifecycle.
-"It terminates the failed instance" is incorrect; ELB does not terminate instances.
+It terminates the failed instance is incorrect; ELB does not terminate instances.

 ---